 For A Modern, Sophisticated Look: Nakale Leather Reclining Loveseat

 Style-concerned customers may shy away from recliner sofas because they tend to be bulky and more traditional-looking.
-In fact, the internet is filled with help-threads that consist of wives asking for advice because their husbands insist on a reclining couch, and — put frankly — "they are ugly."
+In fact, the internet is filled with help-threads that consist of folks asking for advice on good-looking reclining couches because — to put it frankly — "they are ugly."
 Fortunately, the Nakale leather loveseat from Orren Ellis is anything but, and it's defying recliner standards with its modern, classy look.

 Instead of patterned fabric, a heavy base, and outdated features, this one is made from top-grain Italian leather; it also has thin metal legs and utilizes clean lines and understated cushions for a much more contemporary look.
 One reviewer who "just finished building [their] new home in the Colorado Rockies" calls this piece "modern and sleek."
 They also rave that it's the perfect fit for their "mid-century modern look."

-That said, if you're concerned about the comfort-factor, don't be.
+That said, if you're concerned about the comfort factor, don't be.
 This pick is filled with supportive foam and has two power-reclining root rests on either side.
 It even has adjustable hatchet headrests, so you can find the optimal angle for reading, napping, or watching television.
-This one comes in black, light gray, or caramel brown, and you can also purchase a matching recliner club chair.
-If only someone had told that frustrated wife about this reclining sofa.
+It comes in blue gray, light gray, caramel, or merlot, and you can also purchase a matching recliner club chair.
+If only someone had told those frustrated folks about this reclining sofa.

 A Tech-Savvy Reclining Couch: Talin Grey Power Reclining Sofa